Axion Dark Matter Archaeology with Primordial Gravitational Waves: Primordial Gravitational Waves

 The PLI sensitivity curves regarding gravitational wave observatories are shown in Fig.~\ref{fig:GW_spectrum}.
 In particular, we show ground-based ET~\cite{Punturo_2010,Hild:2010id}, space-based LISA~\cite{amaroseoane2017laser,Baker:2019nia} interferometer GW missions as well as the next generation space-based experiments like BBO~\cite{Corbin:2005ny,Harry_2006} and DECIGO~\cite{Yagi:2011yu}.
 We also show PTAs, including the futuristic ones like the SKA~\cite{Carilli:2004nx,Janssen:2014dka,Weltman:2018zrl} telescope.

-In both panels of Fig.~\ref{fig:GW_spectrum}, black solid line represents a benchmark parameter set with $m_Q=10^{14}$ GeV, $d=6$, $\trh=10^{16}$ GeV and $\Lambda=m_{\rm Pl}$.
+In both panels of Fig.~\ref{fig:GW_spectrum}, we present the behaviour of GW spectra for the four distinct HQD parameters, compared with standard scenario \textit{i.e.} absence of HQD by thin grey solid line.
+The black solid line represents a benchmark parameter set with $m_Q=10^{14}$ GeV, $d=6$, $\trh=10^{16}$ GeV and $\Lambda=m_{\rm Pl}$.
 The other four curves (blue dashed, green dotted, red dot-dashed and purple short-long dashed) represent the variation of single parameters, annotated in the figure with corresponding colour, while keeping the others fixed.
 For instance, red dot-dashed line corresponds to $m_Q=10^{11}$ GeV while $d$, $\trh$ and $\Lambda$ remains unchanged from the black solid line.
-Both figures exhibit two distinct suppressions in the GW spectrum at different frequencies, where the lower one marks the periods of heavy quark decay and the higher one corresponds to inflationary reheating with $k_{\rm dec}<k_{\rm RH}$.
+In absence of HQD, GW spectra has only one suppression which marks the matter-dominated inflationary reheating phase.
+The presence of HQD phase, GW spectra exhibit an additional suppression at the lower frequencies, marking the period of heavy quark decay, whereas the higher one corresponds to the same, matter-dominated inflationary reheating with $k_{\rm dec}<k_{\rm RH}$.
+Thus, by suppressing the GW spectrum, the presence of HQD allows higher values of $\nt$ compared to the standard scenario (absence of HQD).
 The duration of HQD and the starting point of the suppression depend on both $\tdom$ and $\tdec$ where $\tdom$ depends only on $m_Q$, while $\tdec$ is affected by $m_Q$, $d$ and $\Lambda$.
 More quantitively, $f_{\rm dec}=\kdec/(2\pi)$, where $k_{\rm dec}$ is related to $\tdec$ (Eq.~\eqref{eq:kdec}).
 At higher $k$ the GW spectrum is effected by entropy dilution until $f_{\rm dec,S}=\kdecs/(2\pi)$ (Eq.~\eqref{eq:kdecs}).
 During this period, as the Universe is dominated by matter, GW spectrum scales as $f^{-2}$.
 For instance, the black solid line in both figure exhibits a fall around $f=f_{\rm dec}\approx3\times 10^{-5}\,{\rm Hz}$, which persists up to $f=f_{\rm dec,S}\approx 10$ Hz.
 The suppression of the GW spectrum at lower frequencies becomes more dominant as the duration of HQD increases which of course depends on $\Gamma_Q^d$.
 For a particular $m_Q$ and $d$, $\Gamma_Q^d$ decreases as $\Lambda$ increases~(Eq.~\eqref{eq:EFFwidths}) suppressing GW spectra, this can be seen in Fig.~\ref{fig:GW_spectrum}.
 By increasing $m_Q$ the decay rate increases as does $\tdom$.
 However, the suppression becomes less for the higher values of $m_Q$ and $d$, as seen in Fig.~\ref{fig:GW_spectrum} and understood from Eq.~\eqref{eq:EFFwidths}.